ddd-crew/domain-message-flow-modelling/README.md

 ![Example Message Flow](resources/domain-message-flow.jpg "An Example Domain Message Flow")

 This format is good when you want to focus on the contents of each message from the beginning.
-It can be a bit cumbersome if you want to just focus on message names and ordering and ignore contents to begin with.

 ## How to Use

 When you have an initial cut of your architecture - you have identified candidate bounded contexts - you can begin design the message flows.

 Start by creating a list of of scenarios to model.
 And then for each scenario create a diagram